 This scheme is intended to provide stipend support at your current rate, for the purposes of Internships and Placements, of no more than 3 months in duration.
 Ideally this is best suited for students who are within writing-up status but prior to submission.
 Students who want to take an Internship or Placement within the first 36 months of their PhD studies, are advised to speak with their suprvisors prior to making an application.
 This fund will make awards on the assumption that the faculty supports this request and will extend/approve interruption of studies.

-The Flexible Supplement will open two application rounds in 2017 2018.
+The Flexible Supplement will open three application rounds in 2017 2018.

 The first will open on Monday 2nd October and close on Sunday 29th October.
 An academic panel will review all applications to this round in the week commencing 20th November 2017.